initiafy/design-system-initiafy/projects/design-system-initiafy/README.md

 ## Adding the library

-Run `npm install initiafy-design-system` to add the library to your project.
+Run `npm install design-system-initiafy` to add the library to your project.

 ## Including global css